KLAMATH FALLS, Ore. — A tough year just keeps getting tougher for Scott Seus at Seus Family Farms in Tulelake, Calif.

 Paul Simmons, KWUA executive director, said irrigation districts are assuming the worst under current management.
 Jeff Nettleton, manager of the Bureau of Reclamation’s Klamath Basin Area Office, could not immediately be reached for comment.

-Farmers like Seus risk losing everything without enough water for irrigation.
+Farmers such as Seus risk losing everything without enough water for irrigation.
 Seus Family Farms grows about 4,000 acres of onions, mint, horseradish and cereal grains.

 Seus said he will supplement as much as he can from groundwater wells.
 Many of the farm’s crops are under contract for processing, adding another layer of stress.